I refuse all her secrets,

 and share a precious waltz in time’s chaos.

 i’m struggling with free recording stuff .. there’s a glitch here but did my head in uploading never mind re-recording!

 for healing later.
 He asks if I could drop

 the poetry, emotion, joy and soul

-that compel me to skip in sun, make love
+that compel me to drive storms, make

-with stars and smile at random
+love in stars and smile at random

 black holes trying to be bright.
 Lighten up,